 Truth #1: You have a right to be alone.

 You have a basic human right to have space.
 Space from people, from expectations, from your husband’s touch, and from your kid’s touch.
 You can set boundaries with your children and with your husband to have space.
 You can walk away and leave the kids with your husband (or your husband with the kids).
 Whatever you need to do.
 You have a right as an individual to some alone time, both in mental space and physical space.
 Until you have that space, you won’t have an opportunity to want because you’ll always be pushing people away.

 Truth #2: Sex isn’t about meeting someone’s needs.

 We get fed this terrible message that says your husband has a need and you just have to suck it up as a good wife and provide it for him.

 That is not sex.
-That is somebody using somebody else for their own advantage.
+That using somebody else for their own advantage.

 Truth #3: Touch is about nourishment and pleasure.

 If touch doesn’t feel like nourishment and pleasure, then do not do it.
 Ask yourself…what kind of touch, in this stage of your life, feels nourishing and pleasurable?
 Is it a massage?
 A tight squeeze?
 Someone running their hands through your hair?